Skip to content

 access-policy-2

-However - the frontend is still not allowed to make any requests to the backend.
-The missing piece of the puzzle is adding an inbound policy to the backend like so:
+However, the frontend is still not allowed to make any requests to the backend.
+The missing piece of the puzzle is an inbound policy, allowing the frontend to communicate with it:

 spec: